wuys13/Multi-Drug-Transfer-Learning/README.md

 ## Quick Start

-Here, we provide a quick example.
+Here, we provide the instruction for a quick start.

 <!-- This quick example requires installation of an additional package: